Liturgy: Islam

 Salāt ("prayer", صلاة ṣalāh or gen: ṣalāt; pl. صلوات ṣalawāt) is the practice of physical and compulsory prayer in Islam as opposed to dua, which is the Arabic word for supplication.
 Its importance for Muslims is indicated by its status as one of the Five Pillars of Islam.

 Salat is preceded by ritual ablution and usually performed five times a day.
 It consists of the repetition of a unit called a rakʿah (pl. rakaʿāt) consisting of prescribed actions and words.
 The number of obligatory (fard) rakaʿāt varies from two to four according to the time of day or other circumstances (such as Friday congregational worship, which has two rakats).
 Prayer is obligatory for all Muslims except those who are prepubescent, menstruating, or in puerperium stage after childbirth.

 Judaism

 Jewish liturgy is the prayer recitations that form part of the observance of Rabbinic Judaism.
 These prayers, often with instructions and commentary, are found in the siddur, the traditional Jewish prayer book.
-In general, Jewish men are obligated to pray three times a day within specific time ranges (zmanim). while, according most modern Orthodox authorities, women are only required to pray once daily, as they are generally exempted from obligations that are time dependent.
-All public prayer requires a minyan, a quorum of 10 adults, to be present.
+In general, Jewish men are obligated to pray three times a day within specific time ranges (zmanim), while, according most modern Orthodox authorities, women are only required to pray once daily, as they are generally exempted from obligations that are time dependent.
+All communal prayer requires a minyan, a quorum of 10 adults, to be present.

 Traditionally, three prayer services are recited daily: